 Washington, DC, seems well equipped to handle growing EV drivers, and currently has the closest ratio of EV chargers per capita, albeit a tiny sample map compared to any actual state.
 Vermont and Massachusetts have some decent averages across the board, although neither were in the top (or bottom) three states in any category.

 Other sites have done similar comparisons and have used their data to create a scoring system.
 This report from Bumper has some of the same data plus a lot more.
 Check it out to see how your state stacks up in their scoring system.

 Charging infrastructure in the US looking forward

-President Joe Biden has been busy during his short tenure.
-First he vowed to make the nation’s entire federal fleet all electric.
+President Joe Biden has been busy during his first year in office.
+First, he vowed to make the nation’s entire federal fleet all electric.
 That hasn’t quite gone to plan yet.
 However, the White House has already introduced two bills to reform the federal tax credit for EVs.

 As the number of electric vehicles undoubtedly grows in each state, some will be better prepared than others.
 States like California and Florida, for example, are implementing charging outlets step for step with the growing number of EV sales.

 Other states like Vermont and Massachusetts may not have the largest number of EVs within their state lines, but if they were to continue installing chargers at the same pace, they would easily stay ahead of the game on infrastructure.

 Other states like the Dakotas are not so well prepared.
 Sure, they don’t have as many EVs to worry about charging just yet, but the next decade will transform our vehicle landscape, and there will need to be resources in place to keep these vessels charged.